Stillat/vscode-antlers-language-server/README.md

 If you have made significant changes to your project's blueprints, globals, etc. and have Visual Studio Code open to just the `resources/` directory, you may want to force the extension to reload your project's details.
 This can be done from Visual Studio Code's [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and searching for "Antlers: Reload Statamic Project Details".

-## Migrating from Version 1

-Antlers Toolbox versions 1.x shipped with a bundled PHP analyzer.
-This has been removed with version 2, and may be replaced with a standalone Composer package at a later date.
-This bundled PHP analyzer would create an `.antlers.json` file at the root of your project, and may have created a `/storage/antlers-language-server/` directory.

-The file(s) and directorie(s) created by the PHP analyzer from version 1 can be safely removed without any issues.

-Some features like auto-detecting your project's custom tags, modifiers, etc. (as well as those from your Composer dependencies) will no longer work starting with version 2 because of the analyzer's removal.

-This analyzer was removed to reduce the complexity (slightly) and bundle size of the extension.

 ## Reporting Issues

 If you come across an issue, or have a suggestion to improve Antlers Toolbox, feel free to create an issue on the project's GitHub repository here: